-*Calculated from mean of 10 plants in each damaged and undamaged
+*Calculated from mean of 10 plants in each damaged and undamaged; DAP?

 REP Response to Sucking pests of mulberry

 The red edge position (REP) values of undamaged and pink mealybug–infested mulberry plants showed noticeable differences across crop growth stages.
 At 15 days after pruning (DAP), the REP of undamaged plants was 719.78 nm, whereas damaged plants exhibited a lower value of 713.62 nm, resulting in a shift of 6.16 nm.
 At 30 DAP, the REP shift remained considerable (5.38 nm), indicating sustained physiological stress due to pest feeding.
 A comparatively smaller shift (2.53 nm) was observed at 45 DAP, suggesting temporary stabilization in plant physiological response or variation in infestation intensity.
 However, the REP difference increased again at 60 DAP, with a shift of 7.42 nm, indicating severe plant stress at later stages.
 The reduction in REP values in damaged plants suggests a decline in chlorophyll content and disruption of photosynthetic processes caused by sap-sucking activity of pink mealybugs.
 Feeding by mealybugs removes plant sap and interferes with nutrient transport, leading to chlorosis and reduced photosynthetic efficiency.